Doculisp/Lang/README.md

     * The `id` block provides a unique identifier for the section, facilitating easy linking and navigation.
 See [get-path](#dynamic-document-linking) for more details.
 7. Comment (*):
     * Optional
     * The comment block breaks the rule slightly.
-The asterisk character is a special character that causes all atoms that start with it to be treated as a comment, and all parameters and sub-blocks to be ignored.
+The asterisk character is a special character that causes all identifiers that start with it to be treated as a comment, and all parameters and sub-blocks to be ignored.

 ### Section-Meta Examples ###